Digital hygrometer displaying indoor humidity level at 45% in a modern living room

 What is Indoor Humidity?

 Imagine your home as a living organism that is always breathing in and out.
 The air you breathe—the air of your home—is a complex ecosystem that directly affects your overall health.
-The vital factor in this ecosystem is the indoor humidity level, which is often called the home humidity.
+The vital factor in this ecosystem is the indoor relative humidity, which is often called the home humidity.

 Think of relative humidity as a measure of how much water the air in your house can hold at a specific temperature.
 Moisture in warm air is more than in cold air, so summer days are often muggy and winter days dry.
 The outdoor temperature and the season do matter; however, there are other factors at play as well.

 Inadequate indoor air quality doesn’t only harm your health; it can also hurt your purse.
-High indoor humidity levels will place an extra burden on your HVAC system by increasing energy consumption.
+High humidity will place an extra burden on your HVAC system by increasing energy consumption.

 On the flip side, low humidity (think: winter dry air) is no less of a challenge.
 Dry air can be irritating to your sinuses, which may in turn result in respiratory infections and aggravation of pre-existing conditions like asthma.
 Have you ever woken up with a scratchy throat in the winter?
 Low humidity could be the reason.
 The dry air can also be a nightmare for your skin, which becomes dry and itchy.